jamdominguez/Unity-Examples_and_CheatSheet/README.md

-Destroy | Function to delete the object passed in param Instantiate | Function to create a Prefab instance DontDestroyOnLoad | Funtion to avoid the object will be destroyed when the scene end
+Destroy | Function to delete the object passed in param Instantiate | Function to create a Prefab instance DontDestroyOnLoad | Funtion to avoid the object will be destroyed when the scene end OverlapCircleAll | Physic2D function used to create a circle in the object position setted by parameter, range setted and objects to detec too.
+Returns the array object's collider detected.

 ## 6.3.
 Hot Keys
 Key | Description